 What does “No Safeword” mean?

-I’m really stoked hearing about this group … but, I gotta ask: is there any reason why I wouldn’t be welcome at a No Safeword Writers Group meeting?
+Is there any reason why I wouldn’t be welcome at a No Safeword Writers Group meeting?

 Do I have to pay dues to be a member of NSWG?

 No!
 We volunteer our time at NSWG, and there are no expenses to speak of (red pens are cheap).
 We do meet in a restaurant, however, and if you’re able, grab yourself something to eat or drink in order to thank Bamboo Garden for allowing us to meet there.

 Do I have to submit my own writing for workshop in order to be a member of NSWG?